Technical Writing in Science Class: The Handbook

 More Applications

-The basic text-design principles itemized in this project's description-writing guidelines and practiced in its focused exercises also apply to several other common school communication activities with real-life analogs:
+The basic text-design principles itemized in this project’s description-writing guidelines also apply to several common school communication activities with real-life analogs:

 For example, underperforming science students are often limited by their poor note-taking or weak technical presentation skills.
 Such literacy limits then thwart adequate work in class science projects (or adequate communication with peers and teachers about science topics or problems).
 Integrating usability-based note-taking or talk-giving lessons into science class can thus directly build prerequisite science-enabling skills that make more technical work possible.
 ESL science students find these communication challenges even greater and hence they stand to gain even more from overt attention to these needs.